The Alternative Vet

 "It includes all such products and ideas self defined by their users as preventing or treating illness or promoting health and well-being.

-"Boundaries within complementary and alternative medicine and between complementary and alternative medicine and the domain of the dominant system are not always sharp or fixed."
+“Boundaries within complimentary and alternative medicine and between complimentary and alternative medicine and the domain of the dominant system are not always sharp or fixed.”

 Main Treatments offered (see Therapies):